A Doubly Stochastic Simulator with Applications in Arrivals Modeling and Simulation: Numerical Experiments

 in which $S$ in the random variable denoting the service time and $\beta = 1$.
 The parameter $\alpha$ is the variability parameter given in the random CIR arrival rate process, shown in equation (\ref{eq:CIR_model}).

 We use the trained DS-WGAN model to generate $n=300$ iid copies of arrival process $\tilde{N} = \{\tilde{N}(t):t\in[0,T]\}$.
 We run each of the generated arrival processes into the many-server queue with the prescribed staffing plan, generating $n=300$ independent realizations of the queueing operations on $[0,T]$.
-For results demonstration, for each queueing operation realization, we record the average waiting time $\Bar{W}_i$ averaged over the waiting times of all customers that arrive at the system in that realization over the $i$-th time interval $[(i-1)*0.5, i*0.5)$ for a number of different $i$'s.
+For results demonstration, for each queueing operation realization, we record the average waiting time $\Bar{W}_i$ averaged over the waiting times of all customers that arrive at the system in that realization over the $i$-th time interval.
 Using the $n=300$ independent realizations, we compute the expectation, variance, and 80\% quantile of $\Bar{W}_i$.
 We then repeat this procedure 100 times to construct $95\%$ confidence interval (CI) for the expectations, variances, and quantiles, and plot the CI's in Figure \ref{fig:multi_server}.
-We also plot the true benchmark value of the expectation, variance and quantile for comparison.
-The true benchmark value is computed by independently simulating 3,000 replications of the queueing operations using the true underlying arrival process model, discretized at the resolution of $\delta = 0.001$.

-Figure \ref{fig:multi_server} suggests that the two different staffing plans result in totally different waiting time performances.
-For both staffing plans, the results show that the arrival processes generated by the trained DS-WGAN model using $n=300$ samples render close waiting time performances as compared to the true underlying benchmark.
+We also plot the benchmark value of the expectation, variance and quantile for comparison, which comes from the synthetic queueing data.
+The benchmark value is computed by independently simulating 3,000 replications of the queueing operations using the true underlying arrival process model, discretized at the resolution of $\delta = 0.001$.
+Figure \ref{fig:multi_server} suggests that, for both staffing plans, the arrival processes generated by the trained DS-WGAN model using $n=300$ samples render close waiting time performances as compared to the benchmark.